vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ## Handle the styled list tapped events

 Finally, we need to handle the tapped events of our styled lists.
 We want to display the PDF that the user clicked on.
-To do this, we open the template editor for each styled list and add a script that updates the PDF control.
+To do this, we open the template editor for each styled list and add a script that updates the PDF control to show the PDF that the user selected.

 We also store the index of the document ID.
 That way, we can change the color of the PDF title to indicate that the user selected it.
 This is optional, but it's a nice quality-of-life enhancement.